Chicken Pot Pie Soup with Cheddar Biscuits

 Craving chicken pot pie but don’t have time to make it?
-This Chicken Pot Pie Soup For Two recipe with cheddar biscuits has all of your favorite ingredients in one bite without having to make a pie crust.
+This Chicken Pot Pie Soup recipe with cheddar biscuits has all of your favorite ingredients in one bite without having to make a pie crust.
 Ideal comfort food as the weather gets colder!

 It’s funny; Growing up, I never considered soup a meal.
 When I started cooking for myself in college, I only ate soup if I wasn’t feeling well.
 Most of the time, it was the cheap 20 cent ramen noodle soup.

 Fast forward to now where all I crave for dinner is soup.
-As soon as there is a chill in the air, I’m making soup at least once a week.
+As soon as there is a chill in the air, I’m making one pot lasagna soup at least once a week.
 Have a bunch of ingredients but don’t know what to make?
 Throw it into a soup and call it good.

 I even eat Homemade Tomato Soup in the summer after I come home from the farmer’s markets with tomatoes galore.
 If you haven’t tried it with heirloom tomatoes, you’re missing out big time.